cloud-ark/kubeplus/Operator-FAQ.md

 **Q. Are Operators production ready?
 Is there any analysis of open source Operators?**

-A. We have done analysis of some of the open source Operators.
+A. We have done analysis of open source Operators.
 You can find it [here](https://medium.com/@cloudark/analysis-of-open-source-kubernetes-operators-f6be898f2340).

 **Q. Are there situations where Operator pattern cannot be used?
 Or, what is an Operator anti-pattern?**

 A. Operator pattern is not suitable if there is no need for monitoring and reconciling the cluster state based on some declarative input leveraging Custom Resource abstraction.
 Operator pattern is also not suitable if actions that need to be performed on the cluster can not be translated into declarative input and instead are imperative in nature by design.
-For handling such requirement, you can either create a separate Pod and run it in the cluster, or if you need the functionality through kubectl then consider using Kubernetes Aggregated API Server.
+For handling such a requirement, you can either create a separate Pod and run it in the cluster, or if you need the functionality through kubectl then consider using Kubernetes Aggregated API Server.